 Wash day at Bradshaw.
 Must have been a Monday.
 (1940's image from "A Medical Survey of the Bituminous Coal Industry" via the National Archives)

 One of the last wooden company stores in WV is was one in Maybeury.
 Allowed to fall into ruin, it has been demolished.(Mar.
 2005 image by author)

-Tipple foundations at Switchback, WV.
+Tipple foundations near Maybeury are probably from the Angle Mine.
 (Nov.
 2000 image by author)